wds4/tapestry-protocol/tips/README.md

 ## [Grapevine: TIPs 2.x](grapevine)

 The Grapevine achieves *knowledge curation* using the web of trust in a manner designed to integrate naturally with the Concept Graph.
+The way the Grapevine works is similar in many ways to real life; except that the digital Grapevine, unlike the biological human brain, is not limited by Dunbar's number.

 ## [Networking: TIPs 3.x](networking)